 - organizing written materials

-- understanding editing techniques and effective sentence structures
+- understanding editing techniques

 - building beneficial writing habits

 Our tutors focus on you, the writer, not the paper, and thus don’t “edit” or “proofread.”
 Instead, they listen/read carefully, answer questions about approaching different types of writing assignments, and provide feedback on how a reader experiences your writing.

 For professional learning support, book with the Learning Strategist

 For technology support, contact email@example.com

 Access a variety of self-guided learning resources through the Student Learning Hub’s Online Learning Resources on Canvas.